Marijuana and life insurance

 When filling out a life insurance application, be honest.
 Getting caught lying on a life insurance application can be much worse than merely being turned down in the first place.

 If your insurer catches you in a lie on your application, the provider will either cancel the policy or raise the rates on it.
+In fact, your policy could be canceled outright if the lie is uncovered during your life insurance policy’s contestability period.
 While legal consequences are unlikely, these instances do count as a type of fraud.
 Your insurer will also report it to the Medical Information Bureau (MIB), where other insurance companies can see it.

 When reporting marijuana use on a life insurance application, there are some crucial factors to include: